 So when you’re mapping things out, you have to sit down and go, okay, well, do I need to add more people into my world?

 You want to do everything to stack the deck in your favor as an online entrepreneur.
-Which is why I love the whole asking for the sale, and why I go through the process of launching something every week.
+This is why I love the whole asking for the sale, and why I go through the process of launching something every month.